bhk/scam/reference.md

 the change were not recognized.
 This can happen if the modification returns the source file to some older state that had been previously compiled; in that case, the compiler can quickly identify how to recreate the program.

+## Hashbang

+In UNIX-based systems, SCAM source files may be marked as executable files and labeled with a hashbang (`#!`).
+For example:

+    #!/usr/bin/env scam --quiet --
+    (define (main argv)
+      (print "Hello, world!"))

+The `--quiet` option ensures consistent behavior by suppressing the progress messages (to stderr) that would otherwise appear when compilation occurs.

+The `--` option ensures that remaining arguments are treated as the program name and program arguments, and are not interpreted as options by the SCAM compiler.